diogotcorreia/master-thesis/docs/content/ch02-background.typ

   ```
 ] <code:pp-gadget>

-Apart from accessing specific properties, another powerful type of gadgets are those
+Apart from the accessing of specific properties,
-composed of for-loops.
+another powerful type of gadgets are that make use of for-loops.
 These take advantage of the fact that the properties added to the prototype are
 enumerable, meaning for-loops iterate over them as well @pp-arteau[p.~17].
 This can be very flexible for attackers, as it allows more freedom over which properties